quytc/Linearizability/README.md

       + Unordered set: Unordered
       + CAS algorithm: CCAS, RDCSS

-The source codes of algorithms can be found in the folder src.
-For example, treiber algorithm source codes is treiber.ml
+The algorithm source codes can be found in the folder /src.
+For example, treiber.ml stores the source code of treiber algorithm

 Input file format
 ==================